-- 15% 20% of Level I Exam Arguably most important topic - Ethics will have between 27 and 36 multiple choice of total 180 exam questions - Strategy in answering questions: Suggested approach - 1.
+- 15% 20% of Level I Exam Arguably most important topic - Ethics will have between 27 and 36 multiple choice of total 180 exam questions - Most # of questions out of the 10 topical areas - Strategy in answering questions: Suggested approach - 1.
 Code or Professional Standards Question? - Most Questions will involve Professional Standards - 2.
 If Standards Question, which one? - 3.
 Identify Parties within the fact pattern to determine Standard - For example, Employer (Std IV) or Client (Std III) - Priority of Transactions (Client first, then Employer, then CFA) - Read question and answer choices carefully (e.g. Std II Q needs Std II answer) - A possible Standards violation may be spotted by a single word within the hypothetical (e.g. "none", "quickly") - Beware of answers that may be distractors (e.g. Std III Q may have Std II and Std V answer choices)